 This is the first page you see after logging into CDR.
 You can also go to this screen at any time by clicking Home.
-The home screen displays a wealth of information for a few candidates, and you can use the View All Candidates or View All Cases links to browse the full list of candidates and cases (see discussion in subsequent section).
+The home screen displays a wealth of information for the most recent 10 candidates (this is configurable by the administrator), and you can use the View All Candidates or View All Cases links to browse the full list of candidates and cases (see discussion in subsequent section).
 From this single dashboard screen, you can determine the progress made through the system by a given candidate in the system: consent, eligibility and linked cases.

 Important Home Screen Links